JeremyAnsel/xwa_hooks/README.md

 This hook permits to override the data of mission files.

+## xwa_hook_normals

+This hook transmits vertex normals to DDraw via the specular component.

 ## xwa_hook_opt_limit

 This hook removes the opt limit of 512 vertices per mesh.